newenclave/mico/README.md

 ```

 #### Unless
-The `unless` keyword is a negative sibling of the operator `if`.
-It just reverts its condition by `not` logical opearator.
+The `unless` operator is a negative sibling of the operator `if`.
+It just reverts its condition by `not` logical operator.
 ```swift
     let x = 10
     let r = unless x < 0 {